jabryan-sb/SticklebackWGS/README.md

 This guide will include examples of code to process sets of genomic data.
 Specifically, in our lab's own case, to find freshwater haplotype frequencies in marine populations of three spined sticklebacks.

 All of the code in this guide will be in Linux.
+Any text editors used when creating code have Unix line endings.
+Be care to note this or else your terminal won't be able to read your code!

 ## Getting Started